-The neurology residency program at Cooper University Hospital is pleased to offer a four-year categorical program offering three resident positions for each year of training.
+The neurology residency program at Cooper University Hospital is a four-year categorical program offering three resident positions for each year of training.
 The program reinforces clinical patient care and scholarly pursuits through our most valuable resource—our patients with diverse neurological disorders and backgrounds.

 The didactic curriculum is very flexible and topics are adjusted frequently in response to the needs and interest of the residents.
-As a group, our residents consistently perform above average on in-service exams and feel confident and well-prepared to take their board exams, for which our graduates boast a 100% board pass rate.
+As a group, our residents consistently perform above average on in-service exams and feel confident and well-prepared to take their board exams.

 Our vast diversity of patients and passionate faculty foster an environment that has led to numerous scholarly works by our residents.
 Our residents have presented dozens of posters at national and international meetings, including posters which have won awards at our national society meetings.
 Academic pursuits are encouraged through special stipends for publication and presentation as well as availability of a research elective.